sam-astro/Astro8-Computer/docs/Programming/Armstrong/README.md

 # Armstrong

 Armstrong is a higher level language created to make programming for the Astro-8 a better experience.
-Here are the syntax and rules of the langauge.
+Here are the syntax and rules of the language.

 <br>
 <br>